Gurudas Naik Tari

-Gurudas Vasudeo Naik Tari (unknown – 15 March 2008) was an Indian politician and social worker from Goa.
+Gurudas Vasudeo Naik Tari (unknown – 15 March 2008) was an Indian politician and social worker.
 He was a former member of the Goa Legislative Assembly, representing the Sanguem Assembly constituency from 1980 to 1984.

 Early and personal life

 Gurudas Vasudeo Naik Tari was born and hailed from Taripanta, Sanguem.
 He was married to Shanti Naik, a forest contractor.
 He had a keen interest in reading dramas and had a special interest in social work.

 Death

 On 15 March 2008, Tari died as a result of a heart attack while on a business trip with his friends at Nanded, India.